 Question: What is the Great Wall of China?

 Answer: The Great Wall of China was built more than 2,000 years ago to protect China from invaders.
-It stretches over 5,000 miles across China.
+It stretches over 12,000 km miles across China.
 Made from stone, bricks, wood and pressed mud, the wall is 30 feet across at its widest.
 The Great Wall of China is visible from space.

 Map of China